 France, Israel, Spain, the United Kingdom, and the United States constitute another cluster, in which the tie between the US and France is the only weak one in the cluster.

 Estonia and 9) New Zealand are sole clusters, including only one country.
-Estonia has two weak ties to France and the US and is hence considered a partial cluster member of cluster four.
+Estonia has two weak ties to France and the US and is hence considered a partial member of cluster four.
 New Zealand has three weak ties to cluster four and is hence considered a partial member in this cluster, too.

 Although nine clusters were clearly distinguished from a methodological point of view, such a solution with clusters covering only one or two countries may not be suitable for most purposes.
 However, our flexible typology is able to go beyond this interpretation.
 The clusters can be condensed based on their partial memberships.
-Four distinct cluster emerge, which have no tie ≥ 50%.
-Figure 1 shows a graphical depiction of the clusters.
+Four distinct clusters emerge, which have no tie ≥ 50% to each other.
+Figure 1 shows a graphical depiction of the ties between countries and the clusters.
+Only ties between countries ≥ 50% are depicted in the figure.

 --- FIGURE 1 ABOUT HERE ---